-• When a timeout occurs because of a lost packet, the window size is decreased immediately to reduce the load on the network.
+- When a timeout occurs because of a lost packet, the window size is decreased immediately to reduce the load on the network.
 The window size is allowed to grow only after congestion subsides.
-More specifically, when a packet loss occurs, the window size is decreased to 1 and remains there, allowing the transmitter to send only one packet at a time until all the original outstanding packets have been acknowledged.

-After this occurs, the window is allowed to grow quickly until it reaches half its previous size.
-Once reaching the halfway point, the window size is allowed to increase relatively slowly to take advantage of available network capacity until it reaches a maximum value determined by the configuration variables (for example, a minumum of the number of adapter buffers and the remote node's resequencing cache).
+More specifically, when a packet loss occurs, the window size is decreased to 1 and remains there, allowing the transmitter to send only one packet at a time until all the original outstanding packets have been acknowledged. - After this occurs, the window is allowed to grow quickly until it reaches half its previous size.
+Once reaching the halfway point, the window size is allowed to increase relatively slowly to take advantage of available network capacity until it reaches a maximum value determined by the configuration variables (for example, a minimum of the number of adapter buffers and the remote node's resequencing cache). - The retransmission timeout interval is set based on measurements of actual round-trip times, and the average variance from this average, for packets that are transmitted over the virtual circuit.

-NISCA Transport Protocol Channel Selection and Congestion Control G.2 NISCA Congestion Control

-• The retransmission timeout interval is set based on measurements of actual round-trip times, and the average varience from this average, for packets that are transmitted over the virtual circuit.
 This allows PEDRIVER to be more responsive to packet loss in most networks but avoids premature timeouts for networks in which the actual round-trip delay is consistently long.
-The algorithm can accomodate average delays of up to a few seconds.
+The algorithm can accommodate average delays of up to a few seconds.

-G.2.1.2 VMS Version 5.5 or Earlier

-This section pertains to PEDRIVER running on VMS Version 5.5 or earlier.

-- The window size is relatively static-usually 8, 16 or 31 and the retransmission policy assumes that all outstanding packets are lost and thus retransmits them all at once.
-Retransmission of an entire window of packets under congestion conditions tends to exacerbate the condition significantly. - The timeout interval for determining that a packet is lost is fixed (3 seconds).
-This means that the loss of a single packet can interrupt communication between cluster nodes for as long as 3 seconds.

-G.2.2 HELLO Multicast Datagrams
+G.1.2 HELLO Multicast Datagrams